VUMC-VMAC/GWAS_QC/README.md

    	- In general, keep samples in the set which has the most variants in the final preimputation file.
 2. Subset to overlapping variants.
 3. Merge the sets.
+4. Filter to overlapping variants in the merged set using a missingness filter.
-4. Filter variants for HWE p<0.000001 and MAF<0.01.
+5. Filter variants for HWE p<0.000001 and MAF<0.01.
-5. Check relatedness in the merged set and remove individuals with relatedness >0.25.
+6. Check relatedness in the merged set and remove individuals with relatedness >0.25.
-6. Calculate PCs and remove outliers.
+7. Calculate PCs and remove outliers.
 	- It is sometimes helpful to color PC plots on set to ensure that the sets are not clustering together.

 ## Additional notes on PC calculation